client9/client9-website-2015/content/post/2016-02-23-docker-and-alpine-linux.md

 (or outright controlled) by [RedHat](http://redhat.com/).

-Since Docker-The-Runtime is a process and running containers are more-or-less a special case of a process, SystemD thinks the container runtime should by under their perview.
+Since Docker-The-Runtime is a process and running containers are more-or-less a special case of a process, `systemd` thinks the container runtime should by under their purview.
 From a post on the [CoreOS](https://coreos.com/) blog:

 >  ... it's a responsibility for systemd to integrate containers into